hiren-gevariya/my-personal-portfolio/DEPLOYMENT.md

 - **PDF download doesn't work**: Ensure `html2canvas` and `jspdf` are installed
 - **Styling issues**: Verify Tailwind CSS is properly configured
 - **404 errors**: Check that all routes are properly configured

+## CI/CD Pipeline

+This project includes automated CI/CD pipelines using GitHub Actions:

+### Workflows

+1. **CI Pipeline** (`.github/workflows/ci-cd.yml`)
+   - ✅ Runs on every push and pull request
+   - ✅ Installs dependencies
+   - ✅ Runs linter
+   - ✅ Builds the project
+   - ✅ Validates build artifacts

+2. **Deploy Pipeline** (`.github/workflows/deploy-vercel.yml`)
+   - ✅ Runs on push to `main` branch
+   - ✅ Runs linting and build
+   - ✅ Deploys to Vercel production

+### Workflow Status

+You can check the status of your workflows:
+- Go to your GitHub repository
+- Click on the "Actions" tab
+- View workflow runs and their status

+### Manual Workflow Trigger

+You can manually trigger the deployment workflow:
+- Go to Actions tab in GitHub
+- Select "Deploy to Vercel" workflow
+- Click "Run workflow"

 ## Performance Tips